NixNeovim/NixNeovimPlugins/README.md

 #### 2. Create a Pull Request

 Create a pull request with all your changed files.
-A GitHub actions will check your contribution and sync generate the nix config for your added plugin.
+A GitHub action will check your contribution and generate the nix config for your added plugin.
 After all checks have passed, I will merge your change.

 I am happy for any contribution. :)